openwisp/openwisp-docs/developer/contributing.rst

 Contributing guidelines
 =======================

-We are glad that you choose this organization to give your time to and contribute.
-Thank you for your interest incontributing to OpenWISP.
+We are glad that you chose this organization to give your time to and contribute.
+Thank you for your interest in contributing to OpenWISP.

 Settings things up
 ------------------